Pages tagged ""

 Captcha

-“Captcha is the bane of the internet,” says Matt Mullenweg, who runs the massively popular blogging site Wordpress.com.
+“Captcha is the bane of the internet,” says Matt Mullenweg, who runs the massively popular blogging site WordPress.com.
 “I can’t figure them out myself half the time!” (from the Guardian technology page today)

 This is from a Guardian piece discussiing how captchas are welll and truly broken - by algorithms and by cheap human labour -thus increasing the volume of blog comment spam.
 The writer suggests Akismet or the type of non-machine readable questions that you find on ApathySketchpad as viable alternatives.